How to be in pole position to avoid data protection regulatory actions

 Datatilsynet’s fine recommendation is yet another example of the paradigm shift in attitude towards the protection of personal data and data protection in general across the EEA under the GDPR.
 It demonstrates that organisations are expected to expend resources to ensure GDPR compliance, rather than relying on less effective, but more efficient measures.
 It also demonstrates the care that must be taken when anonymising data to ensure that other data cannot be combined to re-identify individuals.
 Again, an investment in thinking through anonymisation procedures systematically with experts is required.
 Organisations who take a constructive and proactive approach to their data protection matters will be in pole position to avoid regulatory action.

-If you wish to talk more about the issues discussed in this article, or any other matter concerning Data Protection, please do not hesitate to contact a member of Trilateral Research’s DPO team.
+If you wish to talk more about the issues discussed in this article, or any other matter concerning Data Protection, please visit Trilateral Data Protection Officer page and do not hesitate to contact a member of Trilateral Research’s DPO team.